flowplayer/wordpress-flowplayer/readme.txt

 We have a lot of plans for this plugin.
 You can see some of the up and coming features in the [roadmap](https://github.com/flowplayer/wordpress-flowplayer/issues?labels=enhancement&page=1&state=open)

+= 1.10.2 - 23 December 2014 =
+* move background inline css to stylesheet
+* support nested shortcodes when fetching shortcode args
+* add css fix for Twenty Fifteen
+* additional classes for playlists
+* fix bug: allow more then 10 videos in a playlist
+* fix bug: allow multiple playlists on a single page
+* fix saving video order for playlists

 = 1.10.1 - 7 December 2014 =
 * add live streaming option
 * update to [Flowplayer 5.5.2](https://flowplayer.org/news/releases/html5/v5.5.1.html)